- 12 Blogs to Help You Navigate Winter Highs & Lows - November 29, 2023

 A key to a positive recovery process is for both partners to realize their personal responsibility to help their relationship thrive.
 It will require tremendous effort to repair and replace any harmful behaviors and mindsets they have about their marriage or partnership.
 The unfaithful spouse will need to own the mistake they made to cause devastation to his/or her relationship by accepting the consequences and work they need to do to repair the marriage.
 While the betrayed spouse will have to learn to live with the infidelity knowing that overcoming the experience can only make the relationship stronger in the long-run.

-If you have yet to find a therapist in Houston to help you through a marital affair within your family, you can be assured that you are not alone and your recovery journey is a quick call away.
-You can contact us at the Grief Recovery Center for more info today.
+If you have yet to find a therapist to help you through a marital affair within your family, you can be assured that you are not alone and your recovery journey is a quick call away.
+You can contact us at the Grief Recovery Center in Houston, TX for more info today.